 Calculate annual leave entitlement with this formula

-For full-time workers, you can use this formula:
+For full-time employees working a standard 5 days a week, you can use this formula:

 [The number of days a week you work] x 5.6 = annual leave entitlement.